 Hello and welcome to Everyday Haiku!

-My frustration continued to grow, until one day a friend’s mother suggested that I participate in a craft fair.
-This idea spoke to me, and I realized it could be a good creative outlet that I could explore on the side while I still delivered freelance work.
-I was thrilled when I found out that I was accepted into a summer craft Fair in Comox, BC, where I grew up.
-I was super excited and up for the challenge to come up with a product line and design a display booth.
+My frustration continued to grow until a friend’s mother suggested I participate in a craft fair.
+I thought this might be a good creative outlet I could explore while continuing to deliver freelance work.
+I was thrilled when I found out that I was accepted into a summer craft fair in Comox, BC.

-Fast forward 25 years!
-It has been a process over many years of self- discovery and exploration to find myself in this place of sharing and teaching others my love of design and haiku poetry.
-Learning about haiku poetry and writing has helped me to be more present which keeps me grounded and able to stay in the flow of everyday life.
-Haiku feeds my soul and opens my heart in a way that I have benefited from profoundly which allows life to unfold effortlessly.
+Fast forward 25 years.
+Over many years of exploration, I find myself wanting to share and teach others my love of design and haiku.
+Learning about haiku and writing poetry has helped me to be more present, keeps me more grounded and able to stay in the flow of everyday life.
+Haiku feeds my soul and opens my heart in a way I’ve benefited from profoundly which allows life to unfold effortlessly.